MoNoLidThZ/Node-KeyswapBot/readme.md

 SPKZ's Keyswap Bot
 ======

+**Notice:** This version no longer works on node-steam v1.0 and are no longer supported.
+Because on my server still use v.0.6.8

 ---
 This is a Node.js steam bot which will automatically do key swapping
 *but without server reporting functionality*